babylonchain/btc-staker/docs/staking-operations.md

 #### 3. Stake Bitcoin

-Stake Bitcoin to the validator(s) of your choice.
+Stake Bitcoin to the finality provider(s) of your choice.
 The `--staking-time` flag specifies the timelock of the staking transaction in BTC blocks.
 The `--staking-amount` flag specifies the amount in satoshis to stake.